nilium/st-theme-freesia/README.md

 ![Triplet Color Scheme](https://github.com/nilium/st-theme-freesia/raw/master/cs-screens/triplet.png)

 A dark-ish color scheme and variant of Big Duo.
-Unlike Big Duo, it does not make use of background colors for entities and strings.
+Unlike Big Duo, it does not use background colors for entities and strings.

 #### Triplet Lite